zyoninc/opinionated-meteor-application-template/README.md

 The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/justinr1234/opinionated-meteor-application-template/tree/master/client/lib/semantic-ui) directory.

-Because the application implements a menu fixed to the top of the screen, the [client/lib/semantic-ui/site/globals/site.overrides.import.less](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/client/lib/semantic-ui/site/globals/site.overrides.import.less) file adds 61px of padding to the body.
+Because the application implements a menu fixed to the top of the screen (via the justinr1234:golgi package), the [client/lib/semantic-ui/site/globals/site.overrides.import.less](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/client/lib/semantic-ui/site/globals/site.overrides.import.less) file adds 70px of padding to the body.
 Other page templates add additional padding to improve the look.
-All modifications exist in the /site/ directory of Semantic UI.
+All modifications exist in the /site/ directory of Semantic UI except a few that live in the [https://github.com/justinr1234/justinr1234-golgi/blob/master/client/lib/](justinr1234:golgi) package.

 To learn more about the Semantic UI theme, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).